 The Sun, being the opposition to the Moon, is a card full of life, joy, and energy.
 It reveals positive achievements, successful endeavors, and an overall manifestations of good fortune in your life.
 Thus, the answer it provides for your question is yes.

-Keywords: tarot cards, tarot meanings, Sun tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Sun tarot card mean, reversed meaning

 Help us improve